5 things happening in the world you should know about apart from the Queen's death

 British rapper, singer and songwriter Stormzy speaks during Black Lives Matter protesters march from Parliament Square to New Scotland Yard in central London demanding justice for 24 year old Chris Kaba, who was shot dead by the police last week, London, Britain, September 10, 2022.REUTERS/Maja Smiejkowska

-Chris Kaba, an unarmed 24-year-old man was shot by a Metropolitan Police firearms officer in Streatham Hill, south London on Monday (September 5) and died in hospital on Tuesday (September 6).
+Chris Kaba, an unarmed Black man was shot by a Metropolitan Police firearms officer in Streatham Hill, south London on Monday (September 5) and died in hospital on Tuesday (September 6).

-The Independent Office for Police Conduct (IOPC) has since opened a homicide investigation but has not yet said whether any of the officers involved have been disciplined and Kaba's family has demanded justice.
+The 24-year-old - who was soon to be a husband and a father - was stopped by officers after his car was flagged by an automatic number plate recognition camera.

+Kaba's family has demanded justice and for the officer to be immediately suspended.

-A protest march took place in London on Saturday (September 10) where placards bearing the message "Justice for Chris Kaba" and “Black Lives Matter," and rapper Stormzy addressed the crowd with a powerful speech.
+Those calls were echoed at a protest march that took place in London on Saturday (September 10) where placards bearing the message "Justice for Chris Kaba" and “Black Lives Matter," and rapper Stormzy addressed the crowd with a powerful speech.

+The Independent Office for Police Conduct (IOPC) has opened a homicide investigation and the Metropolitan police have suspended the firearms officer who shot dead Kaba from duty a week after the incident (September 12).

 Liz Truss's energy plans